NtshuxieGitHub/NtshuxieGitHub/README.md

 ---

 ## 🚀 About Me
 Passionate developer with experience in React and Next.js, currently working on building and deploying web and mobile applications from scratch and building skills in AI and data science.
 The goal is to become a high-value Full-Stack developer.

-- 🔹 Passionate about **automation, data analytics, and scalable software development**
-- 🔹 Experience with **Flask APIs, forecasting models, and Excel automation**
-- 🔹 Love working with **Python, SQL, and MATLAB** to solve real-world problems
-- 🔹 Open to **collaborations and new opportunities**

 ---